RICE Score Calculator

 Frequently Asked Questions

-What is the RICE prioritization framework?
+What is a RICE score and the RICE prioritization framework?

 How do you calculate a RICE score?

 RICE = (Reach × Impact × Confidence%) / Effort.
 Reach = users/quarter.
 Impact ∈ {3, 2, 1, 0.5, 0.25}.
 Confidence ∈ {100%, 80%, 50%}.
-Effort in person-months.
+Effort in person-months (minimum 0.25).

 What is the difference between RICE and ICE?